ClaudioLutz/CreditROBOT/Description English/06_Rechtliche_Aspekte.md

   - Document destruction
   - Call center services
   - External mail delivery service providers
-- The processor has no decision-making or discretionary power of its own.
+- No own decision-making or scope of action for the processor.

 ### No Data Processing on Behalf for Credit Inquiries
 - Credit agencies conduct research independently and are responsible for their own disclosures.
-- They are independent, responsible entities outside the inquiring company.
+- They are independent, responsible entities outside the requesting company.

 ### Data Protection Situation for Debt Collection Services
-- Debt collection service providers independently decide on measures (reminder letters, telephone reminders, legal action).
+- Debt collection service providers decide independently on measures (reminder letters, telephone reminders, legal action).
 - Transfer of claim data from the creditor to the collection agency is also not considered data processing on behalf.
 - The collection agency is an independent and responsible entity under data protection law.